tsolakisgeo/DHAW2023/grading.md

 ## Attendance (12 points)

 You will get 12 points for attending all twenty sections of the class.
-Special accommodations in case of absence due to medical reasons or other emergencies are possible.
+Special accommodations are possible in case of absence due to medical reasons or other emergencies.
 Contact the instructor in advance if you are going to miss a class.

 ## Participation (12 points)

-Your participation in class discussions is a very important element for succeeding in this course.
+Your participation in class discussions is a crucial element for succeeding in this course.
 Effective participation includes:
 - Doing the readings in advance and joining the discussion in class.
-- Talking and contributing to the day’s topic by participating in class activities, raising new ideas, supporting an argument, offering a different perspective to an expressed view, or proposing an alternative tool, method or path for completing our tasks.
+- Talking and contributing to the day’s topic by participating in class activities, raising new ideas, supporting an argument, offering a different perspective to an expressed view, or proposing an alternative tool, method, or path for completing our tasks.
 - Volunteering to present your weekly DH assignment.
-Participation points are equally distributed among 15 sections of the class.
-This does not include the two “Final Presentations” sections.
-You will also get three “freebies,” that is three sections in which you can opt-out from participating without any impact on your participation grade.
+Participation points are equally distributed among 16 sections of the class.
+This does not include the “Final Presentations” section.
+You will also get two “freebies,” that is two sections in which you can opt-out from participating without any impact on your participation grade.
-If for any reason you cannot attend class, please notify me in advance.
-In cases where unforeseen circumstances (e.g., illness, family emergency) prohibit you from attending the class, you can make up the attendance and participation points for up to three absences by submitting an extra weekly response.
+If, for any reason, you cannot attend class, please notify me in advance.
+In cases where unforeseen circumstances (e.g., illness, family emergency) prohibit you from attending the class, you can make up the attendance and participation points for up to two absences by submitting an extra weekly response.

 ## Weekly responses (16 points)
 In every second meeting from Week 2 to Week 9, students are asked to submit a response worth 2 points.
 Your weekly responses are twofold:
 ### 1. Response paper (1.5 points)
-You have to submit a response paper (max.
+You must submit a response paper (max.
 200 words) to one of the assigned articles.
 The paper is due before you arrive in class on the designated day.
 The aim of this assignment is for you to critically engaged with the assigned article.
 To do so effectively, make sure you are addressing:
-1. What is the authors’ thesis?
+1. What is the author’s thesis?
 2. What types of evidence are they using?
 3. What are their conclusions?
 4. What is your reaction to their work?
 Do you think that the authors are achieving their goal?

 ### 2. Critique of two digital tools/websites (0.5 point)
-For this assignment you will have to choose two of the sites with which you have been asked to familiarize yourself.
+For this assignment, you will have to choose two of the sites with which you have been asked to familiarize yourself.
 After you spend ~10 minutes on the website, grade it based on the following criteria:
 - permanence and sustainability
 - openness or restriction of their data
 - functionality of their interface and interaction with their data